The Steering Group

 The post of National Project Director is a full-time responsibility.
 The director is selected from the customs department and appointed by the Director-General.
 They will be responsible for operational decisions, institutional liaison and strategic planning.
 They will assume day-to-day responsibility for managing the project at every stage.
 It will be essential to define their delegated powers and authority for decision-making on operational issues in relation to those of the steering group.

 The Project Support Unit (PSU)

-will, as the title indicates, provide day-to-day support to the National Project Director.
-In essence the responsibilities should be:
+The Project Support Unit (PSU) will provide day-to-day support to the National Project Director.
+Its responsibilities include:

-To simplify the management Organisation it may also be advisable, and indeed it is recommended, that the PSU also incorporates the essential Quality Assurance function for the project calling on UNCTAD and the Customs department business and technical inputs as required.
-This function assures the technical integrity of the end product and that system outputs are meeting the needs/requirements in terms of both functionality and timescales for the User.
+To simplify the management organization it is recommended that the PSU also should incorporate the essential Quality Assurance function for the project, calling on UNCTAD and the Customs department’s business and technical inputs as required.
+This function ensures the technical integrity of the end product and that system outputs meet the needs/requirements in terms of both functionality and time scales for the User.

 UNCTAD’s overall planning, coordination and monitoring services aim at continuously assessing business and technical integrity, ensuring that the general conditions for project viability and longer-term profitability are established and maintained.

 The Technical Team

-will design and implement the technical parts of the system.
-This work will provide overall technical support for the project and detailed hardware installation plans for all sites, the preparation and provision of all technical documentation and specific training of operator personnel.
-The technical team will be composed of UNCTAD and Customs department personnel assisted as and when required by local partners.
+The Technical Team will design and implement the technical parts of the system.
+They will provide overall technical support for the project and detailed hardware installation plans for all sites, prepare and provide all technical documentation and special training of operator personnel.
+The team will comprise personnel from UNCTAD and the Customs department, assisted as and when required by local partners.

 The Application Development Team

 The application development team are responsible for the development of any customs department application based upon the core ASYCUDAWorld package.
-This group will carry out all tasks related to additional application software development required by the Customs department.
-It will also assure the interface between the Customs and Statistical systems and produce the Management Information outputs required by the Customs department.
-The team will consist of UNCTAD and Customs department personnel.
+They will carry out all tasks related to additional application software development required by the Customs department.
+They will also ensure the interface between the Customs and statistical systems and produce the management information outputs required by the Customs department.
+The team will comprise personnel from UNCTAD and the Customs department.

 The End User Team